 3) Be there for yourself (find a way)

 A holiday puts the focus on family.
 If that’s extremely stressful to you, it’s probably just as hard for everybody else.

-As people who grow and recover from trauma, they realize that the pain doesn’t really go away.
-What happens is that they learn to feel it, express it or discharge it in safer, more manageable ways.
-You can care for yourself so you get through it.
-Healing means learning new skills, such as resilience and self-compassion.
+The pain of growing up with trauma may not fully go away.
+But a practice of denying pain can stop.
+Much healing happens in learning to feel it, express it and resolve it in safer, more inter-connected ways.
+You can care for yourself so you get through it, and enjoy life anyway.
+Healing means learning new skills, such as self-care, vulnerability and self-compassion.